Commie Reds Puck Off.

 And who would argue?

 But there was a nation that did take exception to the Soviet's claim.
 It would be Canada the birthplace of hockey.
 Canada, where hockey was more than a sport, hockey was a religion.
-Now the world or at least the two largest countries by landmass would find out once and for all who would have bragging rights for hockey supremacy.
+Now the world or at least the two largest countries by landmass would decide once and for all who would have bragging rights for hockey supremacy.

 It would be either Canada or Russia.

-The series had started with so much fanfare twenty-seven days earlier when the Soviets faced off against the mighty overly confident Team Canada squad at the Montreal Forum.
+The series had started with so much fanfare twenty-seven days earlier when the Soviets faced off against the mighty overly confident and much hyped Team Canada squad at the Montreal Forum.
 Prime Minister Trudeau dropped the puck for the ceremonial first faceoff and within thirty seconds Canada was up 1-0.
 Canada would score again quickly and it seemed laughable that the Russians would be able to compete with our professional players.
 All of them proudly heeding their country’s call of duty to battle this unknown cold war enemy.
 The Russians would come back on that night to win the first game 7-3.

 Canada was in a state of shock.